Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

 Kinesiology tape, or KT tape, is an elastic material that can provide additional support to the foot as well as reducing inflammation.
-By limiting the plantar fascia’s movement, properly applied KT tape will prevent the issues that cause and worsen Plantar Fasciitis.
+By limiting the movement, properly applied KT tape will prevent the issues that cause and worsen the inflammation.
 However, this is only a temporary fix for the problem, and shouldn’t be used very frequently.
 The downside to this practice is over-reliance on it can cause the tissues in your foot to atrophy due to lack of activity.
 Regardless, taping can provide quick relief on especially painful days.

 - With your toes stretching upward, attach one end of the tape to the underside of the foot.